vpetersson/ha-light-randomizer/README.md

 * Install and configure [pyscript](https://github.com/custom-components/pyscript)
 * Copy in the scropt to the `pyscript` folder
+  * Modify the group of lights you want to target
 * Create an automation as per below to trigger the script (modify it to fit your needs)